 The Employee Matters Agreement will provide that if, in Select's sole discretion, there is an employee of Select who primarily provides services to, or is essential to the operation of, the Concentra business following the initial public offering or an employee of Concentra who primarily provides services to, or is otherwise essential to the operation of, the Select business following the initial public offering, then we and Select shall use commercially reasonable efforts to transfer the employment of such employee to Select or us, as applicable, prior to the Distribution Date.
-If any such employee does not transfer his or her employment to Select or us, as applicable, then we and Select will reasonably cooperate to make the services of such employee available to the other party until such services are no longer required, and if we or Select, as applicable, terminates the employment of such employee on a leave of absence immediately prior to the Distribution Date who primarily provides services to, or was otherwise essential to the operation of such employee on a leave of absence immediately prior to the Distribution Date who primarily provides services to, or was otherwise essential to the operation of, the Concentra business, returns from such leave and is, or claims to be, entitled to recommence employment with Select, then we will make an offer of employment to such individual within ten days following his or her eligibility to return to active service.
+If any such employee does not transfer his or her employment to Select or us, as applicable, then we and Select will reasonably cooperate to make the services of such employee available to the other party until such services are no longer required, and if we or Select, as applicable, terminates the employment of such employee within thirty days after such employee ceases to provide services to the other party, then all reasonably incurred liabilities relating to the employment of such employee from and after the separation date under the Separation Agreement shall be liabilities of such other party.
+If an employee on a leave of absence immediately prior to the Distribution Date who primarily provides services to, or was otherwise essential to the operation of, the Concentra business, returns from such leave and is, or claims to be, entitled to recommence employment with Select, then we will make an offer of employment to such individual within ten days following his or her eligibility to return to active service.